 The Baja is also where Rattle Snake Jim prefers to stay.
 Jim is one colorful character.
 One year while staying here, he was bitten by a rattler.
 The doctor said with treatment he had a 75% chance of living, but it would cost him well over hundred thousand dollars.
 Without treatment his chance of survival was only 25%.
 Uninsured at the time, Jim decided to roll the dice.
 He was curled up in the Baja, in a world of hurt, caringly looked after by his wife Denise.
 When he emerged ten days later he was wearing that rattler's tail on his hat, and has been ever since.

 Our Baja themed camper is comfortable, fun, and offers great views of the lake and the mountains.
 It is ideal for a couple, but can sleep three adults.
 The sleeping options consist of queen size bedroom and a pull out couch located in the living room/kitchen.
 Free WiFi internet, TV with a DVD player, fridge, microwave, coffee maker, toaster are all provided.
-The kitchen is fully equipped with utensils, cookware, glasses, cups, plates, paper towels, soap, and all the typical kitchenware.
-Two sets of sheets, towels, and dish towels are ready for your use and more is available upon request.
+The kitchen is equipped with utensils, cookware, glasses, cups, plates, paper towels, soap, and all the typical kitchenware.
+Bed sheets, towels, and dish towels are ready for your use as well, and hot spring towels are available upon request.
 The trailer has a cooling system and an outside area with outdoor furniture.
 We also provide one-use supply of charcoal briquettes, to get you set up for your grilling, and you can buy locally grown firewood at our office.
 So, all you really need to bring is some clothing and food.
 Pretty much everything else is covered.